zuleyhaarslan/Assembly-Studies/README.md

 The codes include simple addition, subtraction, multiplication and division operations as well as array operations and printing simple shapes on the screen.
+All of the files are written in x86 and can be compiled with emu8086 or MASM.